-We have designed our Organs-on-Chips technology to fully recreate the complex, dynamic state in which living cells function within a real human organ: substrate (extracellular matrix), tissue-tissue interface, mechanical forces, immune cells and blood components, and biochemical surroundings.
-This unique design approach enables us to accurately recreate and modulate human biology and disease states.
+We have designed our Organs-on-Chips technology to fully recreate the complex, dynamic state in which living cells function within a real human organ.
+This unique approach to developing our technology enables us to accurately recreate and modulate human biology and disease states.

 June 1, 2015